DUNE-DAQ/influxopmon/docs/packages/influxopmon/README.md

 The library should be used calling the library's "publish" function with as argument a "nlohmann::json" object.
 More details about the implementation are available in the "Technical information" chapter.

-The console output is the system/database reply to the curl insert statement.

-The system output is the insert statement to the DBMS.
+The library output is the return statement from the CPR message and, if successfull, the insertion of the JSON content to the TSDB.

 ### URI example :
 the influxopmon URI presents as such: influx://188.185.88.195:db1:.time=:.class_name=